 More commonly known as reishi, ganoderma is a hard, bitter mushroom used to promote health and longevity in traditional Chinese medicine.
 Proponents claim that ganoderma can relieve fatigue, keep cholesterol in check, curb high blood pressure, tame inflammation, build stamina, and support the immune system.

-An increasingly popular natural remedy, ganoderma is only used as a medicinal mushroom and isn't recommended for cooking.
+An increasingly popular natural remedy, ganoderma is used only as a medicinal mushroom and is not recommended for cooking.

 Ganoderma shows promise in reducing cholesterol levels and easing allergy-related inflammation of the airways, according to preliminary evidence from animal-based studies.
 Here's a look at more of the science behind ganoderma's health-enhancing effects.